Acid attack: United Kingdom

 According to data London's Metropolitan Police, a demographic breakdown of known suspects in London attacks for the period (2002–2016) showed White Europeans comprising 32% of suspects, Black Caribbeans 38% and Asian 6%.
 Victims for the same period were 45% White Europeans, 25% Black Caribbeans and 19% Asian.
 Of the total population, whites constitute 60%, blacks 13%, and Asians 18% as per the 2011 census of London.
 Known suspects were overwhelmingly male, 77% of known suspects were male and just 2% of suspects female.
 Four out of five victims in 2016 were male.
 In January 2018, CNN reported that acid attacks in London increased six-fold between 2012 and 2017 and that 71% of attackers and 72% of victims were male.

 On 3 October 2017, the UK government announced that sales of acids to under 18s would be banned.

 Mark van Dongen chose to undergo euthanasia months after he was attacked by his ex-girlfriend Berlinah Wallace during the early hours of 23 September 2015.
 He was left paralysed, scarred, had his lower left leg amputated and lost the sight in his left eye, as well as most of the sight in his right eye, following the incident.
 Wallace was found guilty of "throwing a corrosive substance with intent" and received a life sentence with a minimum term of 12 years.

 In April 2017, a man named Arthur Collins, the ex-boyfriend of Ferne McCann, threw acid inside a nightclub across terrified clubbers in east London forcing a mass evacuation of 600 partygoers flooding into the street.
 22 people were injured in the attack.
 Collins was sentenced to 20 years for the attack.
 Another similar attack is the 2017 Beckton acid attack.
 Katie Piper was also attacked in 2008 with acid by her ex-boyfriend Daniel Lynch and an accomplice Stefan Sylvestre.

 In April 2019, a teenage girl, 13, and a woman, 63, were attacked by a man driving a white car, who poured sulphuric acid on them in Thornton Heath, South London.

-The UK has subsequently banned possession of concentrated Sulpuric Acid without a licence and incidents of acid attacks have dropped substantially.
+The UK has subsequently banned possession of sulphuric acid above 15% concentration without a licence and incidents of acid attacks have dropped substantially.